-The Ministry of Education has responded to mounting public outcry about the hiking school fees, as highlighted by The Sunrise last week, by convening a high-level meeting to discuss the matter.
+The Ministry of Education has responded to mounting public outcry about the hiking school fees, by convening a high-level meeting to discuss the matter.

 The Sunrise has learnt that the Minister of Education Janet Museveni convened a meeting for all commissioners to try to address the runaway expenses imposed on parents by schools.
 The proceedings of the meeting are yet to be made public.
 However the spokesperson of the education ministry revealed that it was set to inform the nation about measures to be adopted to address the situation.